nbcrrolls/bddocker/README.md

-# Docker container for electrostatic calculations using PDB2PQR, APBS and Brownian dynamics with BrownDye.
+# Docker container for electrostatic calculations using PDB2PQR/APBS and Brownian dynamics with BrownDye.

 This docker image contains a complete software environment for running [BrownDye](http://browndye.ucsd.edu/) simulations.
 It also includes [PDB2PQR](http://www.poissonboltzmann.org/) and [APBS](http://www.poissonboltzmann.org/).